 - 27) A Synchro analysis was conducted with the higher AM peak hour volumes, which indicate that the minor street approaches at all three internal intersections would operate at LOS A. A further analysis was conducted in which the AM peak hour volumes were increased by a magnitude of five.
 This sensitivity analysis indicated that, even with the substantial increase in traffic volumes, the minor street approaches at each intersection would operate at acceptable LOS B. During the PM and Saturday peak hours, it can be concluded that traffic operating conditions would be better than the AM peak hour conditions, as the PM and Saturday volumes are much lower than the AM volumes. - 28) The Applicant provided a search of public records with respect to Eagle Knolls Road, Delancey Cove Road West, Delancey Cove Road North, Delancey Cove Road South and Cooper Avenue by Chicago Title Insurance Company certified on October 1, 2018.
 The search reflects that all lots on the filed maps showing these streets have access over the streets and that "[t]here are no restrictions on the use or location of the public streets set forth on any of the above-cited maps or elsewhere on the public record."
 The search of the public record conducted by Chicago Title Insurance Company did not encompass the individual lots on filed subdivision maps.
-The certification states that "Chicago Title Insurance Company may not render a legal opinion." - 29) The Applicant submits that it has the right to use these roads for access to the Project.
+The certification states that "Chicago Title Insurance Company may not render a legal opinion." - 28)29) The Applicant submits that it has the right to use these roads for access to the Project.
 There is no express grant of such a right in the public record that has been brought to the attention of the Planning Board.
-Residents who share ownership of these roads assert that the Project would introduce a change in use of the roads which is not permissible.
-Similarly, there is no express prohibition on such access in the public record that has been brought to the attention of the Planning Board.
+Residents who share ownership of these roads assert that the Project would introduce a change in use of the roads which is not permissiblelegal.
+Similarly, there is no express prohibition on such access in the public record that has been brought to the attention of the Planning BoardThe Planning Board Finds that this is a private legal dispute between the parties and is outside the scope of environmental impact review.